-As members of the 8 billion strong, 1 million year old human genome project we share a great deal with one another, we all have heaps in common.
+As members of the 8 billion strong, 1 million-year-old human genome project we share a great deal, we all have heaps in common.
 There are many degrees of ‘universality’ however, and there is also much that we don’t have in common.

-Some things in life are like the straight up 50/50 cats vs dogs debate.
-In another part of the grey spectrum you could say that we all have 2 eyes which seems like a pretty reasonable statement, but there are those who do not have 2 eyes.
+Some things in life are like the straight-up 50/50 cats vs dogs debate.
+In another part of the grey spectrum, you could say that we all have 2 eyes which seems like a pretty reasonable statement, but some do not have 2 eyes.
 You could also say ‘we all’ love chocolate or puppies but then again obviously there would be quite a few exceptions.
-From these perspectives it can seem like all of life is ‘horses for courses’ – yet there a undeniable exceptions to the ‘horses for courses’ rule.
+From these perspectives it can seem like all of life is ‘horses for courses’ – yet there are undeniable exceptions to the ‘horses for courses’ rule.

-There is not a single one of us who can live 6 months without water.
-There is none of us who can live without a heart thats pumping.
+There is not a single one of us who can live for 6 months without water.
+None of us can live without a heart that’s pumping.
 We all breathe air.
 There’s a critical dose of brown snake venom that would kill every single one of us.
 None of us can bench press an orca.

-I know what you are thinking… but strictly speaking Chuck Norris is not human, so he can’t be counted as these exception to the latter rules.
+I know what you are thinking… but strictly speaking Chuck Norris is not human, so he can’t be counted as the exception to the latter rules.

 Gluten Is Yum… But Scary For Some!

 I felt pretty much the same for a week or 2 of no gluten, but on week 3 I noticed a shift in my wellbeing.
-I noticed that my workouts were going a little better and my long standing reliance on afternoon naps had reduced.
+I noticed that my workouts were going a little better and my long-standing reliance on afternoon naps had reduced.
 By week 4 I started to feel like a completely different person.
-It was like someone had lit a fire which had been merely smouldering for as long as I could remember.
+It was like someone had lit a fire that had been merely smoldering for as long as I could remember.

 I have noticed with myself and others over the years, that sometimes we discover what works for us and mistakenly assume that it is the right thing for everyone else too.. maybe it’s just a human trait.
 Once I had tasted how sweet life was without gluten for me I wanted to spread the good word.
-It’s a well intentioned thing but also often a misguided thing based on whopping presuppositions about the ‘sameness’ of our bodies and what they need.
-And lets not forget the walnut thing!!
+It’s a well-intentioned thing but also often a misguided thing based on whopping presuppositions about the ‘sameness’ of our bodies and what they need.
+And let us not forget the walnut thing!!

 What Does This Have To Do With Pain?

-More often than not our friends and family recommendations about pain treatments are based on a tiny amount of first person experience and data.
-This kind of ‘word of mouth’ can still be useful when it is shared gently and with an open mind.
-It’s great to share with friends and family what worked for us, but we should remember how complex of a topic pain is.
+More often than not our friends and family recommendations about pain treatments are based on a tiny amount of first-person experience and data.
+This kind of word of mouth’ can still be useful when it is shared gently and with an open mind.
+It’s great to share with friends and family what worked for us, but we should remember how complex a topic pain is.
 Something that works brilliantly for my back pain could make yours 10x worse, and that difference is very much between you and your clinicians!